 What to do if you’re interested in ablative laser treatment

-If you are interested in discussing whether treatment with the ablative lasers is right for you, please call our Clinic and schedule an appointment with our Dermatologist, on (02) 9953 9522.
+If you are interested in discussing whether ablative laser treatment is suitable for you, please call our Clinic and schedule an appointment with our Dermatologist, on (02) 9953 9522.